An Overview Of The 11 Plus Exam

 Non-Verbal Reasoning tests your child’s logic, thought process, and the ability to solve problems that have no numerical or written reasoning.
 It is a part of the eleven plus exam which does not require a high precision and eloquence on the written language.

 Passing The 11 Plus Exam

 The 11 plus exam is highly competitive with there only being a set number of places within the grammar schools available.
 Passing the exam is not a guarantee for a school place in some regions so it is best to carefully consider which schools you want to apply for.
-See our regional information for more details on the schools in each region.

 Typically the pass rate of the 11 plus is high, with only the top 30% of children sitting the exam passing.
 The pass rate is set at this level to ensure that the schools have access to the top performing students.